 The bot builder allows you to set up dialogs and connect them to another, anywhere in the workflow.
-For every dialog you create, you can configure an action to be executed before that dialog in a conversation.
+For every dialog you create, you can configure an action to be executed before or after that dialog in a conversation.
 For example, if you are triggering an API as part of a dialog to create a ticket in Freshdesk and store the ticket ID as part of API parameters, you can use the 'Trigger API' action to fetch the ticket ID from the API parameters and show it to the customer in the bot conversation.

 'Actions' can be any of the following:

 Assign to an agent

 This action will allow you to fetch, update, or post data remotely.
 You can use it to talk to your third-party applications or internal systems through APIs.
 When you click on this option, you will be asked to choose an API call from a list.
 You can create these API calls under the ‘API Library’ of that bot in the bot builder.
 Once created, you will be able to find them on the list for you to choose to trigger this remote request.

 Example: Let’s say a customer is interacting with the bot for billing related questions and is looking for their payment status.
 In this case, you will want to fetch the payment status from your internal billing software to give your customer an update.
 You can set up the necessary APIs under the API library and use these API calls here to fetch the required updates and then use this action in the conversation under the 'Message or Question' tab to display to your customer.

 This action will enable you to interact with the customer’s browser and help you in performing any of the following listed: